Indonesian

 • 2 tbsp vegetable oil

-• Remember those boiled noodles that we saved?
-It is now their turn to shine.
-Toss them in the pan and let them join the deliciousness.
-Twist and swirl until every strand are coated with the delicious sauce and infused with the diversity of flavors.
+4. Add noodle, then add the sauce twist and swirl until every strand are coated with the delicious sauce and infused with the diversity of flavors.

 Maya Sari